About Michelle

 Lab Muffin

 Hi!
-I’m Dr Michelle Wong, chemistry PhD, science educator and cosmetic chemist, and I’m here to help you figure out what beauty products are worth buying, and which ones aren’t, using science.
+I’m Dr Michelle Wong, chemistry PhD, science communicator and cosmetic chemist, and I’m here to help you figure out what beauty products are worth buying, and which ones aren’t, using science.

-I am pro: science, healthy skepticism, honesty, transparency, money well spent, sunscreen
+I am pro: science, healthy skepticism, honesty, transparency, money well spent, sunscreen.
+I am anti: fear-mongering, hype, one-size-fits-all, “detoxing”.

 Google Trusted Media Summit 2022 Talk: Debunking Misinformation